DerbyRussell/GtkSharp/README.md

 # GtkSharp

 GtkSharp is a C# wrapper for Gtk and its related components.
 The component list includes the following libraries: glib, gio, cairo, pango, atk, gdk.
 This is a fork of https://github.com/mono/gtk-sharp and is maintained completely separately from that project.
+DerbyRussell modified by changing the BuildVersion in build.cake for use with DerbyRussell maui fork

 Differences can be seen with the following table: